Stack Teardowns · Issue 02 · Web track · Desktop

 Responses vs timeouts per bidder

 Green = response landed inside tmax.
 Red = timed out.
-Sorted by timeout rate descending. tmax for most wrappers is 1,250ms.
+Sorted by timeout rate descending. tmax varies by wrapper from 300ms to 5,000ms; see the configured tmax shelves table below.

 For the five bidders with p95 over 3,000ms, even the bids that responded fall outside the 1,250ms tmax on their slow tail.
 With p95 above tmax, roughly half of the bids you see logged arrive after the auction has been decided.